sbslee/pypgx/README.rst

 * `Introduction`_
 * `Installation`_
-* `pypgx CLI`_
+* `PyPGx CLI`_
-* `pypgx API`_
+* `PyPGx API`_

 Introduction
 ============

-pypgx is a Python package for pharmacogenomics research, which can be used as a standalone program and as a Python module.
+PyPGx is a Python package for pharmacogenomics research, which can be used as a standalone program and as a Python module.
 Documentation is available at `Read the Docs <https://pypgx.readthedocs.io/en/latest/>`_.

 Installation
 ============

-You can easily install pypgx and all of its dependencies with the Anaconda distribution.
+You can easily install PyPGx and all of its dependencies with the Anaconda distribution.
 It is strongly recommended to create a new environment specifically for pypgx, as there are many required dependencies that you may not want added to an existing environment.

 .. code-block:: console